synchu/schemA/README.md

-# React Redux Starter Kit
+# SchemA - schematics browsing amp
 This is the repository for schemA web app schematics archiving application.